An explanation of Mondrian's oeuvre by Michael Sciam

 Any slight horizontal expansion of the yellow would produce an imbalance and set the mechanism of oppositions back in motion, as would even the slightest vertical increase in the blue.

-While each color remains such, its size and proportions – and hence its value – depend on the tonality, proportions, and size of the other color.
 It is necessary to see the respective measures and positions of yellow, red, and blue give birth to a free interplay of reciprocal tensions.
 Every proportion depends on another in an unpredictable development of form that now depends directly on color, unlike the works produced between 1915 and 1940, where the colored planes were established a priori by form (the black lines).

 Diagram F

 Plane 11 is the same size as plane 10 but consists solely of red and gray rather than the three primary colors.
-Moreover the horizontal line running suddenly through the vertical plane tends visually to disrupt the previously attained equivalence of opposites with 10:
+Moreover the horizontal line running suddenly through the vertical plane tends visually to disrupt the equivalence of opposites previously attained with 10:

 Broadway Boogie Woogie, 1942-43, Piet Mondrian, Diagram G